 Inertial Navigation System For Mobile robots or autonomous mobile robots are being increasingly used for domestic as well as industrial and other applications.
 Autonomous Mobile robots are the robots which move from one place to other in order to accomplish a given task.
 As it is quite intuitive, such robots will certainly need navigational assistance to travel from one point to the other.
-Along with the navigation, we also need a system for the localization of the robot as the navigation command will depend on where the robot is located in the first place.
+Along with the navigation, we also need a system for the robot localization as the navigation command will depend on where the robot is located in the first place.
+Since these systems are compact in size, MEMS inertial navigation systems are by default the most preferred navigation systems for mobile robots.

 As robots and their use become widespread, low cost yet highly precise localization and navigation systems are required for the robots.
 Before we actually have a look at different technics.